samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 Vincent St-Amour, Sam Tobin-Hochstadt, Matthew Flatt and Matthias Felleisen
 Symposium on Practical Aspects of Declarative Languages (PADL), January 2012.

+##### Nested Refinements: A Logic for Duck Typing
+Ravi Chugh, Patrick M. Rondon, and Ranjit Jhala
+In Proceedings of the ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL), pages 231-244, Philadelphia, PA, January 2012.

+##### Status Report: Dependent Types for JavaScript
+Ravi Chugh, David Herman, Ranjit Jhala
+STOP 2012
+See subsequent OOPSLA paper.

+#####  Dependent Types for JavaScript
+Ravi Chugh, David Herman, and Ranjit Jhala
+In Proceedings of the ACM SIGPLAN Conference on Object-Oriented Programming, Systems, Languages, and Applications (OOPSLA), pages 587-606, Tucson, AZ, October 2012.

 ##### A Practical Optional Type System for Clojure
 Ambrose Bonnaire-Sergeant
 Honours thesis, University of Western Australia, 2012